awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 Call the [register\-on\-premises\-instance](https://docs.aws.amazon.com/cli/latest/reference/deploy/register-on-premises-instance.html) command, specifying:
 +  A name that uniquely identifies the on\-premises instance \(with the `--instance-name` option\)\.
 **Important**
 To help identify the on\-premises instance, especially for debugging purposes, we strongly recommend that you specify a name that maps to some unique characteristic of the on\-premises instance \(for example, the session\-name of the STS credentials and the serial number or an internal asset identifier, if applicable\)\.
-If you specify a MAC address as a name, be aware that MAC addresses contain characters that AWS CodeDeploy does not allow, such as colon \(:\)\.
-For a list of allowed characters, see [AWS CodeDeploy Limits](limits.md)\.
+If you specify a MAC address as a name, be aware that MAC addresses contain characters that CodeDeploy does not allow, such as colon \(:\)\.
+For a list of allowed characters, see [CodeDeploy Limits](limits.md)\.
 + The IAM session ARN that you set up to authenticate multiple on\-premises instances in [Step 1: Create the IAM Role that On\-Premises Instances Will Assume](#register-on-premises-instance-iam-session-arn-1)\.

 For example: